 Legally tax exempt holding companies in Luxembourg

-The majority of our Clients use Luxembourg tax-exempt holding companies for Luxembourg business setup, rather than as an EU trading hub.
+The majority of our Clients use Luxembourg tax-exempt holding companies for Luxembourg company formation, rather than as an EU trading hub.
 The table below compares the different holding companies:

 Soparfi SPF IP Co Company tax on dividend income 0% 0% 0% Company tax on capital gains 0% 0% 0% Company tax on interest income 0% 0% 0% Corporate tax on royalty income 6% Not allowed 6% Corporate tax rate trading income 30% Not allowed Not allowed VAT registration required Yes No Yes Corporate bank account HSBC London HSBC Hong Kong HSBC Singapore Royalty withholding tax 0% 0% 0% Dividend withholding tax 5% 0% 0% Interest withholding tax 0% 0% 0% Allowed to own patents Yes No No Allowed to own real estate directly No No No Commercial trading allowed Yes No No Allowed to own subsidiaries Yes Yes Yes Corporate directors allowed Yes Yes Yes Corporate shareholders allowed Yes No No Minimum share capital €12,500 €12,500 €12,500 Minimum shareholders 2 2 2 Minimum directors 3 3 3 Audited accounts required No Yes No Annual tax return required Yes Yes Yes Luxembourg registered office Yes Yes Yes Public register of shareholders Yes Yes Yes Limited liability company Yes Yes Yes Double tax treaty benefits Yes No Yes EU directives benefits Yes No Yes Incorporation period 3 weeks 3 weeks 3 weeks Total company incorporation costs € 25,670 € 28,670 € 25,670